In Again, Out Again

 In Again, Out Again is a 1917 American silent comedy film directed by John Emerson and written by Anita Loos.
 The film stars Douglas Fairbanks, Arline Pretty, Walter Walker, Arnold Lucy, Helen Greene, Homer Hunt, and Albert Parker.
-The film was released on April 30, 1917, by Artcraft Pictures.
+The film, that has 5 reels, was released on April 30, 1917, by Artcraft Pictures.

 Plot

-A young man drowns his sorrows in strong drink when jilted by his girl.
-His drunkenness gets him thrown in jail, where he falls in love with the jailer's daughter.
+Teddy is young man who drowns his sorrows in strong drink after being jilted by his girl.
+His drunkenness gets him thrown in jail, where he falls in love with the jailer's daughter, Janie.
 When released, the young man tries everything to get back into the jail - though when he is mistaken for an anarchist bomber, he finds himself facing not just jail, but execution.